 Standard expanded metal, or raised metal, is a finished product that comes from the press after having been die cut and expanded.
 The strands and bonds form a sharp angle to the original plane of the solid sheet.
-Standard expanded metal provides maximum flexibility for adapting the open area percentage to meet the project requirements.
+This standard type provides maximum flexibility for adapting the open area percentage to meet the project requirements.
 Read more…

 Flattened Expanded Metal (FXM): see tables

 Flattened expanded metal is a standard expanded metal product that has been cold rolled leaving a flat, smooth surface.
 This flat version is also about 5% lighter than the standard version, making it well suited for applications requiring agility, while still maintaining maximum strength and durability.
-Architects frequently choose flattened expanded metal when designing ornamental accents.
+Architects frequently choose the flattened version when designing ornamental accents.
 Read more…